Newsletter

 Double Edged Sword

 With several large harvests under our belt, we have plenty of juice in tanks.
 The good news is that the plentiful juice allows the industry to keep imports at bay for the present.
 The not so good news is that the plentiful juice brings down spot market prices for growers who do not have long-term grape purchase agreements.
-However, the long tested wisdom of location, location, location still holds true today in that if you are in a premium location growing premium varietals, your premium grapes still demand a premium.
+However, the long tested wisdom of location, location, location still holds true today.
+If you are in a premium location growing premium varietals, your premium grapes still demand a premium.
 Maybe we should rename that saying… Premium, Premium, Premium…

 The D Word